crate/crate-howtos/docs/deployment/containers/docker.rst

 Notice here that:

-- We updated the container and node name to ``crate03``
+- You updated the container and node name to ``crate03``
-- We updated the port mapping, so that port ``4203`` on your host is mapped to ``4200`` on the container
+- You updated the port mapping, so that port ``4203`` on your host is mapped to ``4200`` on the container
-- We have set parameter ``discovery.seed_hosts`` to contain the other hosts of the cluster
+- You set parameter ``discovery.seed_hosts`` to contain the other hosts of the cluster
-- ``cluster.initial_master_nodes``:  In our scenario, we only want nodes ``crate01`` and ``crate02`` to participate in the election of first master, thus we don't need this setting
+- ``cluster.initial_master_nodes``:  This setting is removed since only nodes ``crate01`` and ``crate02`` will participate in the election of the first master
-- ``gateway.expected_nodes`` and ``gateway.recover_after_nodes``: We have
-  three nodes in the cluster and we want the cluster's state to be recovered once all nodes are started

 Success!
-You just created a three nodes CrateDB cluster with Docker.
+You just created a three-node CrateDB cluster with Docker.

 ..
 NOTE::

-   This is only an quick start example and you will notice some failing checks in the admin UI.
-For a cluster that you intend to use seriously, you should, at the very least, configure the `Metadata Gateway`_ and `Discovery`_ mechanisms.
+   This is only a quick start example and you will notice some failing checks in the admin UI.
+For a more robust cluster, you should, at the very least, configure the `Metadata Gateway`_ and `Discovery`_ settings.

 .. _docker-troubleshooting: